 - Washable polyester/cotton fabric

-Tables typically come in one of three shapes being round, square and rectangular.
+Tables typically come in one of three shapes: round, square and rectangular.
 They can come in other shapes, but those are not common.
-Tables also come in number of different sized depending on how many people you plan to sit at each table.
+Tables also come in a number of different sized depending on how many people you plan to sit at each table.

 Round tables are the traditional tables for weddings, and the common size of these tables are 48" and 54".
-To know what size linens you will need to fit each of your tables, see the Table Linen Sizing Chart just to the right.
+To know what size linens you will need to fit each of your tables, see the Table Linen Sizing Chart.

 For instance, a 48" round table will need a 108" table linen (tablecloth).
 This measurement is a round tablecloth 108" from point to point all the way around.

-A linen sizing chart will tell you measurements for a floor length linen (which is self-explanatory), or for tablecloths that "puddle" on the floor, so you can decide what look you would like to go for.
+A linen sizing chart will tell you measurements for floor-length linen (which is self-explanatory) or for tablecloths that "puddle" on the floor, so you can decide what look you would like to go for.

 Step Two: Pick out and buy your fabric and thread.
 This is the fun part.
 You get to peruse the fabric stores, price match, and imagine how your wedding day will look.